KarolChilimoniuk/NodeJs-quote-desktop-app/README.md

 ### Introduction 🌞
 Hello World!
-I've got a pleasure to demonstrate my QuoteApp coded for my winter semester NodeJsClass exam.
-This app is a database of quotes.
+I've got a pleasure to demonstrate my QuoteApp.
+This app is a "database" of quotes.
 You can add, load, remove quotes etc. All functionalities are demonstrated below.

 **
 ## Technologies and Tools 🏗